The Blume-Emery-Griffiths model at the FAD and AD interfaces: The zero-temperature BEG model at FAD

-With this observations, we can run the coupled chain for a sufficiently large prefixed time $T$, starting respectively from $\sigma=-1$ and $\tau=+1$ and keeping the configuration obtained at time $T$ if $\sigma(T)=\tau(T)$.
-It is not difficult to prove (see for instance [Haggstrom] for an introductory reference) that the obtained configurations are distributed uniformly, i.e. accordingly with the stationary measure.
-Experimentally, we set $T=|\Lambda|^2$, and we observed that in this way we had to waste less than $1/10$ of our runs.
-Then we computed empirically the magnetization in the origin for various value of $|\Lambda|$ in 2 and 3 dimensions.
-The results we obtained show quite clearly that in 2 dimensions the magnetization in the origin tends to vanish, while in 3 dimensions it tends to a strictly positive value.
-The following figures clarify the previous statement.
+We can now run the coupled chains, starting respectively from $\s(0)=\s^{\rm min}$ and $\s'(0)=\s^{\rm max}$ according to the standard procedure of perfect sampling (coupling from the past).
+It is not difficult to prove (see for instance \cite{hagg02} for an introductory reference) that the obtained configurations are distributed uniformly, i.e. accordingly with the stationary measure.
+We computed empirically, according to this procedure, the magnetization in the origin for various value of $|\Lambda|$ in $2$ and $3$ dimensions.